 While these states don’t have the same two-tier system, they have a more flexible licensing structure or experience requirement that might provide the solution for you.

 Guam has an inactive license that you can get without an SSN and working experience.
-Please note that, as an inactive license holder, you need to pay the annual license fee, but you cannot present yourself as CPA in Guam and also cannot present yourself as a Guam CPA.
+Please note that, as an inactive license holder, you need to pay the annual license fee, but you cannot present yourself as a CPA in Guam.
 You may refer to this page for details.

-Massachusetts has a non-reporting license.
-These license holders are not required to fulfill the working experience, but they have limited privilege in public accounting work.
+Massachusetts used to have a non-reporting license.
+These license holders were not required to fulfill the working experience, but they had limited privilege in public accounting work.
 However, Massachusetts stopped issuing non-reporting licenses on May 19, 2017.

-Indiana, Tennessee, and Washington allow your experience to be verified (instead of supervised) by a U.S. CPA.
+Indiana, Tennessee, and Washington also allow your experience to be verified (instead of supervised) by a U.S. CPA.
 In other words, if you know of a U.S. CPA who is willing to verify your experience in your home country, then it will work.
 For example, the Indiana Board of Accountancy states that the CPA who verifies your work experience “must have direct knowledge of the work experience by the applicant.”
 So, the CPA doesn’t necessarily have to be your supervisor.